aws-samples/amazon-textract-textractor/prettyprinter/README.md

 - `exclude_page_header` (bool, optional): If set to True, excludes the page header from the linearized text.
 Defaults to `False`.
 - `exclude_page_footer` (bool, optional): If set to True, excludes the page footer from the linearized text.
 Defaults to `False`.
 - `exclude_page_number` (bool, optional): If set to True, excludes the page number from the linearized text.
 Defaults to `False`.
 - `skip_table` (bool, optional): If set to True, skips including the table in the linearized text.
-Defaults to False.
+Defaults to `False`.
 - `save_txt_path` (str, optional): Path to save the output linearized text to files.
-Eithere local filesystem path or Amazon S3 path can be specified in `s3://bucket_name/prefix/` format.
-Files will be saved with <page_number>.txt naming convention.
+Either a local file system path or Amazon S3 path can be specified in `s3://bucket_name/prefix/` format.
+Files will be saved with `<page_number>.txt` naming convention.
 - `generate_markdown` (bool, optional): If set to `True`, generates markdown formatted linearized text.
 Defaults to `False`.